 I love this time of year!
 Everything feels fresh and motivation is high; it’s the best time of year to start working on new goals.

 The harder part is sticking to those goals (which we’ll get to) but first, we need to decide what they are.
-Having a vision of what you want makes it much easier to get because it helps you focus and make decisions that will move you towards it.
+Having a vision of what you want makes it that much easier to get.
+It helps you focus and then make decisions that will move you in the right direction.
 It also helps you avoid certain tasks that could easily distract you from the bigger picture.

 - Who do I want to spend more time with?

 - Who do I want to spend less time with?

 - How do I want to feel with my significant other?